Prevost-Guillaume/photo-colorization/README.md

 # photo-colorization
-Autoencoder versus U-Net for photo colorization
+Autoencoder and ResNet versus U-Net for photo colorization

 ## Motivation :
 I wanted to compare different models for colorization of images, and get an eyeful of some nice mountain landscapes.
 What better way to do this than to colorize mountain landscapes?